The Host Is Not the Owner

 If the host’s perspective recedes because the person hates themselves and wants to be literally replaced: that’s a mental health question expressing itself through the practice.
 A tulpa can’t fix self-hatred by replacing the self that hates.
 The patterns of distress will persist in whatever perspective is dominant, because they are patterns of the whole mind.
 Address the self-hatred directly – and if severe, seek professional support.

 If the reorganization involves memory barriers or blackouts: that’s not a standard tulpamancy outcome.
 Memory barriers are a protective mechanism typically developed under severe, continuous trauma.
 Tulpamancy, as a practice of building inner connections, does not produce them.
 If present, they predate the practice.
-The frameworks that apply to traumagenic systems and deliberately cultivated tulpas are different – and the advice in this article applies to cultivated tulpas, not to alters formed as survival adaptations.

 What the dialectical framework preserves